hackclub/hackclub/workshops/platformer/README.md

 TODO WOW SO MUCH TODO break this upppp
 - And now we'll populate the empty `Group` we created, with groundSprites.
+TODO explain for loop

+  We can use a for-loop to keep track of how many times we want to add a new ground sprite to our Group.

-TODO explain for loop For-loop works similar to while-loop, which we've looked at previously.
+  For-loop works similar to while-loop, which we've looked at previously.
 TODO

 ```js